 The Summer Undergraduate Research Program at Simmons (SURPASs) is a six-week, paid, intensive summer research experience for undergraduate students and faculty mentors across a variety of disciplines.
-SURPASs is made possible by generous gifts from many alumni, including Trustee Regina Pisa and Trustee Pamela Toulopoulos '73, as well as support from the Office of the Provost.

 The goal of SURPASs is to foster opportunities for undergraduate research at Simmons, enhance experiential learning, and facilitate a closer working relationship with faculty.
 Students will gain hands-on research experience in their field of interest, including: critical reading of literature, acquiring and interpreting data, learning relevant technology, writing, and presenting before an audience.